neo-project/neo-dev-portal/tutorials/neow3j-nep11/index.md

 _`@DisplayName`_

-It specifies the contract's name.
+Specifies the contract's name.
 If this annotation is not present, the class name is used for the contract's name.

 _`@ManifestExtra`_